-This service, previously delivered by the Council, has been delivered by the Bureau since January 2017 as a contracted out service with Clackmannanshire Council.
-It provides council tenants with a comprehensive debt advice service to prevent homelessness and rent arrears.
+This service has been delivered by the Bureau since January 2017 and provides council tenants with a comprehensive debt advice service to prevent homelessness and rent arrears.
 It is now a part of the tendered contract with the Council for the core service.
-A part-time worker was employed 17.5 hours per week as a Housing Debt Adviser.
+A part-time worker is employed 17.5 hours per week as a Housing Debt Adviser.